The Optimization SDK Suite is pre-release (alpha). Breaking changes may be published at any time.

 Optimization SDK events, use the states observables.

-Optimization Core SDK — platform-agnostic personalization and analytics.
+Optimization Core SDK — platform-agnostic optimization and analytics.